apache/qpid-proton/go/README.md

 # *EXPERIMENTAL* Go binding for proton

+    NOTE: The go directory is in the proton repository root with a symlink at proton-c/bindings/go to facilitate use of go tools: go get, godep and godoc.
+    There may be a cleaner solution to this in future.

 This is the beginning of a [Go](http://golang.org) binding for proton.

 This work is in early *experimental* stages, *everything* may change in future.